-Note: This FAQ will be updated when new info is available and time permitting.
+Note: This FAQ will be updated (last update: 1.23.14) when new info is available and time permitting.

 Purpose: A FAQ to provide readers information about the Jeep Grand Cherokee (USDM) (internal model description is for the 2005-2010 Jeep Grand Cherokee is WK) with the 3.0 Daimler Benz CRD engine (engine code: OM642).
 Please note I will add to this post when I have time and have to make fixes / changes to my own vehicle.
 I also recommend going to JeepForum.com to ask questions and / or find more information.
-I simply created this post to help my own process and help others find fixes quicker.
-Another good thing to have is the owners manual.
+I simply created this post to help my own process and help others find information faster.
+See bottom of page for resources that may also help.

 Background on the Diesel Jeep Grand Cherokee: In the US Jeep sold a Grand Cherokee from 2007 to 2008.5 with a diesel engine (the chassis model is known as WK and was produced from 2005 – 2010).
 The CRD engine was a Daimler Benz 3.0 CRD (Common Rail Diesel) the same as used in various Mercedes Benz sedans, SUVs and trucks including the Chrysler 300 sold outside of the US.
 Please note this engine is not the same as the upcoming 2014 (September 2013 release) WK2 EcoDiesel which is a VM Motori power plant (Fiat/ GM engine company based in Italy) even though they are both 3.0 turbo diesel powerplants.
 See this link for more info on the EcoDiesel.